Skip to main content

 How to keep your infant from getting the flu

-If your baby is 6 months or older during flu season, they should get a flu vaccine.
-The flu vaccine is safe and effective in babies.
-The first time your baby gets a flu shot, they’ll need 2 doses, 1 month apart.
+The flu vaccine can protect your baby against the flu during flu season.
+The flu vaccine is safe for babies older than 6 months.
+The first year your baby gets a flu shot, they’ll need 2 doses, 1 month apart.
+After that, they only need one dose each year.

 Babies younger than 6 months are too young to get a flu shot.
 If your infant is too young to be vaccinated, here are some other things you can do to help protect them from the flu: